 - Keep discussions focused and redirect conversations back to the agenda if members get off-topic.

-An easy way to keep your Board on track is to incorporate Board portal software into your meetings.
-Board software – like BoardPro's system – helps streamline Board meetings for members, assisting with cumbersome tasks like meeting minutes and meeting agendas.
-They free up Board members so that you have time to focus on the real issues at hand.
+An easy way to keep your board on track is to incorporate board management software (aka board portal software) into your meetings.
+Board management software – like BoardPro's system – helps streamline board meetings for members, assisting with cumbersome tasks like meeting minutes and meeting agendas.
+They free up board members so that you have time to focus on the real issues at hand.

 You May Also Like